-For an app that’s straightforward to use, WordPress has a lot of moving parts.
-It’s a complex Content Management System (CMS), and as such, it needs to be maintained on a regular basis.
+For an app that’s straightforward to use, WordPress has many moving parts.
+It’s a complex Content Management System (CMS) that must be maintained regularly.
 Updating your PHP version in WordPress is a task you may not have considered before.

-Although hosting providers provide automated options to update your PHP version, it’s a good idea to learn the steps too.
-This lets you carry out updates on your time and terms, rather than leaving it in the hands of your host.
+Although hosting providers provide automated options to update your PHP version, it’s also good to learn the steps.
+This lets you update your time and terms rather than leaving it in your host’s hands.

 Given this, the following post will show you how to update your PHP version in WordPress.
 First, let’s give you more information on how WordPress and PHP intertwine.